 What Is Flippa?

-Created way back in 2005, Flippa is an online company that buys and sells websites, domains and apps.
+Created way back in 2005, Flippa is an online company that buys and sells websites, domains, and apps.
 According to their stats, more than 1000 new businesses are listed every day and they claim to sell more than $2 million worth of sales each month.
-Looks like a very profitable industry, if you ask me.
+It looks like a very profitable industry if you ask me.

 Why Would You Buy a Website?

 (1) “I Don’t Know How to Build One”

 That’s the most common answer that I get from new business owners.
 A ready-made website sounds less complicated to manage as you can avoid all the preliminary technical set-up.
 Hmm…is that so?

 I had a look at the Starter Sites on Flippa.
 Most of the websites listed here are newly built (probably less than 6 months old) and are unlikely to have any traffic or ranking.
 To promote the site, the seller would usually describe the advantages and make a few offers that come with the purchase.

 While browsing, one particular website caught my attention.
 At a glance;

 It’s a new WordPress site that doesn’t have any unique content or design and right in the end, it says that this website is a duplicate (I wondered why) but I read on anyway.
 In its ‘sales pitch’, here is what it says;

 It runs on autopilot and you can start earning passive income by adding various affiliate programs.
 That sounds pretty easy, so I thought I check out the website itself.